5/14/2025

 Operator

-Good morning, ladies and gentlemen, and welcome to ADC Therapeutics First Quarter 2025 earnings call.
+Good morning, ladies and gentlemen, and welcome to ADC Therapeutics' first quarter 2025 earnings call.
 At this time, all lines are in a listen-only mode.
-Following the presentation, we will conduct a -and-answer session.
+Following the presentation, we will conduct a question and answer session.
 If anyone has any difficulties hearing the conference, please press star zero for operator assistance at any time.
-I would not like to turn the conference call over to Marcy Graham, Investor Relations and Corporate Affairs Officer.
+I would now like to turn the conference call over to Marcie Graham, investor relations and corporate affairs officer.
 Please go ahead.

 speaker